tkhq/sdk/packages/wallet-stamper/README.md

 ### Example: Signing with an Ethereum Wallet

-The primary difference between signing with an Ethereum Wallet and a Solana Wallet is the process of obtaining the public key.
+The main distinction between signing with an Ethereum Wallet and a Solana Wallet lies in how the public key is obtained.
 For Solana, the public key can be directly derived from the wallet.
-However, for Ethereum, the secp256k1 public key cannot be directly retrieved.
+In contrast, with Ethereum, the secp256k1 public key isn't directly accessible.
-Instead, you must first obtain a signature from the user and then recover the public key from that signature.
+Instead, you need to first obtain a signature from the user and then recover the public key from that signature.

 ```typescript
 import {